wildlytech/modular_acoustic_detection/get_data/macaulay/README.md

 4. Once this file has executed run `macaulay_download` with the relevant arguments in the terminal.
    The relevant arguments can be viewed using `python macaulay_download.py -h`

+5. Run `macaulay_url.py` to get the bird names for a particular url checklist and save it to a text file.